 Modern wedges are a unique combination of aesthetics and performance.
-Choosing a wedge with the correct loft, bounce and grind, and shaft can help golfers of all abilities fill gaps in the lower ends of their bags.
+Choosing a wedge with the correct loft options, bounce angle and grind, and shaft can help golfers of all abilities fill gaps in the lower ends of their bags.
 These scoring clubs are weapons for making birdies and saving pars when properly fit.
-Below we highlight key features of the entire wedge set to help all golfers make more informed buying decisions.
+Below we highlight key features of the entire wedge set to help all golfers make more informed next time buying decisions.

 When Do You Use A Wedge?

-Golfers choose to use a wedge when they are approaching greens or recovering from difficult lies.
+Golfers choose to use a golf wedge when they are approaching greens want to get the ball onto the green or recovering from difficult lies such as sand traps.
 Wedges are used from fairways, roughs, bunkers, and hazards and therefore, must be fit with versatility in mind.
 Knowing how far each club flies from ideal lies help golfers to select when to hit each club.

 Finding the Right Wedge for Your Golf Game